‘General Hospital’ Spoilers: Ava Becomes A Target-Will Sonny Get His Revenge?

 Suspicions are running high on General Hospital this week as Jason and Curtis continue their hunt for who is responsible for killing Morgan Corinthos.
 They have some leads, but it appears that they are being led in the wrong direction.
 It looks like the finger is being pointed at Ava Jerome and this means that she now have a target on her back.

 On Tuesday’s episode of General Hospital, Jason and Curtis staked out the Chinese restaurant where Julian and Olivia Jerome were meeting.
 They both got a tiny glimpse of the woman they were looking for, but only the top of her blond hair was seen.
 When Julian mentioned that he was tired of living in fear of his sister, the men figured that he meant Ava.
-On Wednesday, Curtis is expected to pay Ava a visit and according to Soap Central, he will have many questions concerning her supposed involvement in this.
+On Wednesday, Curtis is expected to pay Ava a visit, and according to Soap Central, he will have many questions concerning her supposed involvement in this.

 While it looks like Ava is the one who is pulling Julian’s strings, Curtis may just realize that it may not be her after all.
 He and Jason have no idea that Olivia is the other sister.